Taxpayer Identification Number (TIN) Policy

-Fiscal Service has implemented continuous levy through a process similar to that of offset, and, accordingly, TINs on payment certifications are also necessary to implement this program.
+Continuous levy will be implemented by the the Bureau of the Fiscal Service (Fiscal Service) through a process similar to that of offset, and, accordingly, TINs on payment certifications are also required to implement this program.

-Yes, exceptions are available to agencies if specific, legitimate barriers exist.
-Fiscal Service does not require a TIN on a payment voucher under the following circumstances:
+Fiscal Service will not require a TIN on payment vouchers under the following circumstances:

-- Where an agency does not have the statutory or legal authority to require a federal payee to submit a Taxpayer Identification Number AND the agency has no other reasonable means of obtaining it;
+- Where an agency does not have the statutory or legal authority to require a federal payee to submit a Taxpayer Identification Number and the agency has no other means of obtaining it;

 - Where a federal payment recipient is unable to obtain a Taxpayer Identification Number;

-- Where the collection or provision of a Taxpayer Identification Number has a detrimental effect on a law enforcement operation, a military operation, national security, or emergency relief efforts;
+- Where the collection or provision of a Taxpayer Identification Number has a detrimental effect on a law enforcement operation, military operation, national security, or emergency relief effort; or

-- Where the agency does not expect to make more than one payment, in an amount of $200 or under, to the same recipient within a one-year period (i.e., the payment is non-recurring) AND the cost of obtaining the Taxpayer Identification Number is prohibitive; or
+- Where the agency does not expect to make more than one payment, in an amount of $200 or less, to the same recipient within a one-year period (i.e., the payment is non-recurring) and the cost of obtaining a TIN would be prohibitive.

 - Where Fiscal Service determines that the collection or provision of a TIN is not in the best interest of the Government.